 I find myself being ambiguous.

-Collecting, handlings, sourcing, getting lost, finds, improvisational and make up as I go along.
+Collecting, handlings, sourcing, getting lost, fluid finds, improvisational and make up as I go along.
 I’m drawn to getting wet and using river, floor and bath water as material.
+Being watery.
 I spend time in sites and attempt elsewheres.
-Sighting, sitengs, sitings, citings, sittings.
+Sighting, writings, sitengs, sitings, citings, sittings.
 I follow feathers.
 Shy away, Attempt timings.
 Climatizing myselves.
 Privately public.
 Goings on include performance or sculpture, sound, drawing, video, music.
 The Thames foreshore is a place I think, watch the river, and look at stones.

 Fritha Jenkins is a multidisciplinary artist.
 They’ve performed and shown work widely, including at Blenheim Gallery Leeds, Toynbee Studios, Chisenhale Dance Space, Modern Art Oxford, Guest Projects, Supernormal Festival and elsewhere.
 Collaboration in one way or another is integral to their practice.
 Fritha has facilitated goings ons -alone and with others; in parks, along rivers, in universities, community centres, hospitals, care homes, kitchens, schools and theatres.
 They are currently a recipient of the Pete Lloyd Lewis Award, Chisenhale Studios.